apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 The core uPortal platform project added 1 new committer (Jim Helwig 2017-07-19) and 7 new contributors, with 18 total contributors.
-This year saw an increase in direct participation by commmunity members in France, through submissions to the new Intake Process and translations of documentation.
+This year saw an increase in direct participation by commmunity members in France, through submissions to the new [Intake Process][uPortal Ecosystem Intake Process] and translations of documentation.

 Contributors this year to core uPortal, new in bold: